frame-lang/frame-docs/getting_started/domain_block.rst

     var name:string = "Boris"       // typed variable

 With this in mind, we can conclude our Hello World saga by utilizing domain variables
-to provide the requrired data for the famous greeting.
+to provide the required data for the famous greeting.

 .. code-block::
     :caption: Hello World!
 Again!